 Canned pumpkin is pre-cooked pumpkin (or squash) that comes ready to use.
 Most brands use varieties like Dickinson squash instead of traditional orange pumpkins.

-The convenience factor is huge.
+The convenience factor is my main draw card.
 I can grab a can and start baking immediately.
-No roasting, no scooping, no mess.
+No planning, no roasting, no scooping, no mess.

 Different brands can impact the final taste and texture of your recipes.
 Some are smoother while others have more pronounced flavors.